-Progent's Ransomware Settlement Negotiation Services in Cincinnati
+Overview of Progent's Ransomware Settlement Negotiation Services in Cincinnati

-- identifying and contacting the hacker persona
+- Identifying and communicating with the hacker persona

 - Assessing the recovery risk

-- Testing the hacker's decryption capabilities
+- Validating the threat actor's decryption capabilities

-- Checking accordance with anti-money laundering sanctions
+- Verifying accordance with anti-money laundering (AML) laws

 - Installing anti-virus protection to all clean endpoints

-- Building a clean environment
+- Creating a clean recovery environment